 Visit the City of Perth Christmas Tree in Murray Street Mall, which plays a range of classic and modern Christmas favourites.
 This is the tallest installation on the trail, standing at over 12 metres high!

 Many colourful street performers entertaining the children and parents all over the city.
 Snapped these Santa’s helpers on stilts and rollerblades in Forest Chase.
 Join in the Christmas spirit with entertainment on each Friday and Saturday nights from 6-9pm at Forrest Chase, Rain Square, Kings Square and Perth Cultural Centre.
 We went on both Friday and Saturday.
 I found the atmosphere on Friday more vibrant and festive with families, late-night shopping and city workers enjoying a meal and drink.

-Right in the heart of Yagan Square, you will find Constellation Tunnel.
+At Northbridge Piazza, you will find Constellation Tunnel.
 A jaw-dropping light installation that you can walk through.
 Enjoy an immersive music and light show under a constellation of 16,000 lights.
-Yagan square was alive with music, street performers, restaurants, bars and food hall.

 Hop down to Council House (opposite St Georges Cathedral) to see Mooditj Yongas, a mob of seven illuminated Kangaroos.